The ZTLive webinar concluded on July 26. Click here What’s New for Developers in JDK 9 on July 26th.

 Next, Simon is going to help us explore some important changes to the language itself.
 There may be buzz around modules, but some of the most meaningful and impactful changes for developers are going to come from the many smaller language changes and new APIs in Java 9.
 We’ll look at improvements to the streams API, new concurrency APIs and how Project Coin got milled.

 Is your curiosity sufficiently piqued?
-Click below to read the full abstract, speaker bios, and register to save your spot!
+Click below to watch the full recording!